cstavitsky/se-friend/README.md

 ## What is this?

-A ChatGPT-generated chrome extension that remembers key/value pairs for query parameters used in the Sentry SE team's demo.
+A ChatGPT-generated chrome extension that remembers key/value pairs for query parameters used in the Sentry SE team's [demo app](https://application-monitoring-react-dot-sales-engineering-sf.appspot.com/).

 ### Before
 ![Screenshot 2024-01-26 at 2 33 09 PM](https://github.com/cstavitsky/se-friend/assets/12092849/52929c42-009a-410f-8b59-2e1f95d43f7b)